adesal120/-100DaysOfCode/README.md

 # 100DaysOfCode
-My Practice Section For the #100DaysofCode Challenge | Contains HTML, CSS, JavaScript and React.
+My Practice Section For the #100DaysofCode Challenge | Contains HTML, CSS, JavaScript, DOM and React.